Code Maze is looking for C#/.NET technical content writers!

 You can also suggest your idea (or many) and we will consider it.
 You can even get paid to suggest topics.

-We can't emphasize enough that we have zero tolerance for plagiarism of any sort.
+We can't emphasize enough that we have zero tolerance for plagiarism of any sort (AI-generated content is not acceptable as well).
 The articles should be original and expressed in your opinion and words.

 How to Get Started?

 You can start by introducing yourself to us by sending an email to [email protected].

 - Linkedin Profile Page